Fiat Chrysler CEO: Unclear who owns self-driving cars' data

-WINDSOR, Ont.
-(Reuters) - Fiat Chrysler Automobiles (FCHA.MI) (FCAU.N) and Alphabet Inc’s (GOOGL.O) Google have yet to determine who would own data collected in their collaboration on self-driving vehicles, FCA Chief Executive Sergio Marchionne said Friday.
+(Reuters) - Fiat Chrysler Automobiles and Alphabet Inc’s Google have yet to determine who will own data collected in their collaboration on testing self-driving vehicles, FCA Chief Executive Sergio Marchionne said Friday.

 “That’s exactly what has to be determined,” Marchionne said in response to a reporter’s question on data ownership.
 “We need to get to a stage where the car is viable so we can discuss the spoils of that work.
 We’re not there.”